-SM Prime, DOTr breaks ground on EDSA Busway Concourse project
+SM Prime, DoTr breaks ground on EDSA Busway Concourse project

 Ramps and elevators

-The DOTr collaborated with the Department of Public Works and Highway, the Metropolitan Manila Development Authority, and the Local Government of Quezon City to establish the EDSA Busway.
+The DoTr collaborated with the Department of Public Works and Highways, the Metropolitan Manila Development Authority, and the local government of Quezon City to establish the EDSA Busway.

 The modern and sustainable walkways will facilitate movement between users and connect them to commercial, business, leisure, and employment services within Metro Manila.